EslamAhmed55/EslamAhmed55/README.md

 # 👋 Hello there!
 I'm Eslam Ahmed, an aspiring Mechatronics Engineer

 I'm currently an undergraduate student pursuing a degree in Mechatronics Engineering with a deep fascination for various engineering domains.
-My interests primarily revolve around System Engineering, Model-Based Development, Embedded Systems, and Control.
+And i look for  My interests primarily revolve around System Engineering, Model-Based Development, Embedded Systems, and Control.

 ## 🔍 What I'm Exploring: